- Armament and disarmament

 - Peace and development

-Amal Bourhrous is a Research Assistant with SIPRI’s Middle East and North Africa Programme.
-Her research interests include the dynamics of identity, citizenship, and nation-building as they relate to statehood and sovereignty; the relationship between securitisation trends and the political process; and the ways in which the wider geopolitical transformations and the new challenges to international security affect the MENA region.
+Amal Bourhrous is Researcher with the SIPRI Middle East and North Africa Programme.
+Her research interests include the dynamics of identity, citizenship and nation-building as they relate to statehood and sovereignty; the relationship between securitization trends and the political process; and the ways in which the wider geopolitical transformations and the new challenges to international security affect the MENA region.

 Prior to joining SIPRI, Amal was a Programme Coordinator at the Westminster Foundation for Democracy.
 She has also been a junior visiting researcher at the Centre for Strategic Studies in Amman, Jordan.
 Her MA thesis examined the interaction of religion and politics in Morocco.